 At what age does the dog become old?

 dog always needs specific care that is suitable and compatible with every age group.
-Still, when it becomes elderly, it is even more important to change its habits and behaviour to accommodate its new needs.
+Still, as it ages, it becomes even more important to change its habits and behaviour to accommodate its new needs.

 These concern food, the frequency of vet visits, exercise and playtime, and sleeping hours.
 Of course, every animal has specific needs, depending on breed, size, personal predisposition, and individual characteristics.